Troubleshooting

 The Cisco Product Security Incident Response Team (PSIRT) published the security advisory cisco-sa-20190215-runc which describes a high-severity vulnerability in Docker.
 Read the entire PSIRT team advisory for a full explanation of the vulnerability.

-• Customers using CDO's cloud-deployed Secure Device Connector (SDC) do not need to do anything as the remediation steps have already been performed by the CDO Operations Team.
+• Customers using Security Cloud Control's cloud-deployed Secure Device Connector (SDC) do not need to do anything as the remediation steps have already been performed by the Security Cloud Control Operations Team.

 • Customers using an SDC deployed on-premise need to upgrade their SDC host to use the latest Docker version.
 They can do so by using the following instructions:

-Use these instructions if you deployed an SDC using the CDO image.
+Use these instructions if you deployed an SDC using the Security Cloud Control image.

 Procedure